sosy-lab/sv-witnesses/lint/README.md

 SPDX-License-Identifier: Apache-2.0
 -->

-## WitnessLint: Linter for checking witnesses
+## WitnessLint: A Linter for Checking the Syntax of Verification Witnesses

 The witness linter can be used to make sure that a given witness conforms to the exchange format.